g-ongenae/assert-or-boom/doc/or/orNetworkAuthenticationRequired.md

 # orNetworkAuthenticationRequired

-Throw a Boom.Network Authentication Required if the previous assertions where false.
+Throw a Boom.Network Authentication Required if the previous assertions were false.

 ## Skeleton